• Skip to main content

 • Rice Spa Treatments in Thailand

-• Rice as an Antioxident
+• Rice As an Antioxident

 As the procession made its way around Sanam Luang Park just outside the Grand Palace, the ground was plowed by the oxen and the rice kernels were scattered.